csoltenborn/GoogleTestAdapter/README.md

 * `VsPackage` bundles everything into a Visual Studio Extension Package with an option page and .VSIX installer
 * `*.Tests` contain the tests belonging to the respective project

+#### Initial setup

+To build the test adapter the following one-time setup steps need to be taken:
+1) Ensure `TestAdapterFlavor.props` is set to the desired value.
+2) In Visual Studio's "Developer Command Prompt" execute `msbuild ResolveTTs.proj`.
+3) Follow additional instructions in `GoogleTestAdapter\DiaResolver\README.md`.

 #### Executing the tests

 Many of the tests depend on the second solution *SampleTests*, which contains a couple of Google Test tests.
 Before any of the tests can be run, this second solution needs to be built in Debug mode for X86; this is done for you by a post-build event of project Core.Tests.
 Afterwards, the GTA tests can be run and should all pass.